What is the legal definition of cyberstalking?

 In New South Wales it is illegal to stalk another person, even if that stalking occurs online.
 This is a type of cybercrime referred to as cyberstalking.

-This law is derived from s13 of the Crimes (Domestic and Personal Violence) Act 2007.
+This law is derived from s13 of the Crimes (Domestic and Personal Violence) Act 2007 (NSW).

 - A person who stalks or intimidates another person with the intention of causing the other person to fear physical or mental harm is guilty of an offence.